Shaders

 Mask

-Simple mask to reduce the visibility of the effect.
-All black areas of the mask will be invisible
+A simple mask to limit the visibility of the effect.

 Color

-Defines a HDR color of the effect
+Defines the HDR color of the effect.

 Dissolve Strength